WordPress 6.1 Update Header

 Conclusion: Which changes are worthwhile with WordPress 6.1?

 WordPress 6.1 will be the third major update this year.
 The goal of WordPress 6.1 is to improve the features from the previous two updates, WordPress 5.9 and WordPress 6.0, as we approach the third phase of the Gutenberg roadmap.
-We are currently in phase 2, which is mainly about personalization.
+We are currently in phase 2, which is mainly about personalisation.
 The third of four phases will focus on more intuitive collaboration.

 What do you think about the planned changes in WordPress 6.1?
 We look forward to your comments.